interfaceconjurer/lwr-scratch-pad/README.md

         }
 presentationHelper.call(this);
 ```
-If this.loading is true, the base component will render a skeleton until the presentationHelper is called and this.loading is false.
+If `this.loading` is `true`, the base component will render a skeleton until the presentationHelper is called and `this.loading` is `false`.

 You will notice that `<axds-image>` has its own presentationHelper.
-This is due to the rendering of an image has two sides, the loading of the data (image src) and the browser rending that image.
+This is due to the rendering of an image having two sides, the loading of the data (image src) and the browser rending/painting that image.
 Only after the image is fully painted by the browser do you want the skeleton to go away.
 Due to this `<axds-image>` has a slightly more complex loading state.

-## LWR Scratch Pad - ⚗️ - experiments

-This **Static Site** contains the minimum code needed to get up and running with a LWR experiment.

 ### Project Setup